stone-research/aal/README.md

 ## Getting Started

+First install all the required dependencies in the application directory:

+npm install

+Then run the shadcn-ui init command to setup your project:

+npx shadcn-ui@latest init

-First, run the development server:
+Now run the development server:

 ```bash
 npm run dev